 - Participation in state and national conferences such as the American Association of Marriage and Family Therapy (AAMFT) and Texas Association of Marriage and Family Therapy (TAMFT)

-- Participation in local seminars relevant to Marriage and Family Therapy.
+- Participation in local seminars relevant to marriage and family therapy (MFT).

 - Completing a graduate or institute course in the field of MFT.